lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 Helm configuration
 ##################

-The supported way of deploying Gafaelfawr is as a Phalanx service, using the Helm chart in `the Phalanx repository <https://github.com/lsst-sqre/phalanx/tree/master/services/gafaelfawr/>`__.
+Gafaelfawr is configured as a Phalanx_ application, using the Helm chart in `the Phalanx repository <https://github.com/lsst-sqre/phalanx/tree/master/services/gafaelfawr/>`__.
 You will need to provide a ``values-<environment>.yaml`` file for your Phalanx environment.
 Below are the most-commonly-used settings.

-For a complete reference, see `the Helm chart documentation <https://github.com/lsst-sqre/phalanx/tree/master/services/gafaelfawr>`__.
+For a complete reference, see the `Gafaelfawr application documentation <https://phalanx.lsst.io/applications/gafaelfawr/index.html>`__.
 For examples, see the other ``values-<environment>.yaml`` files in that directory.

 In the below examples, the full key hierarchy is shown for each setting.